DanMolz/argocd-wiz-sec/README.md

-# How to deploy Wiz Kuberentes Connector with ArgoCD
+# How to deploy Wiz Kubernetes Connector with ArgoCD

 ## Install ArgoCD to your kubernetes cluster via helm
 ```sh